- K&N PRO

 |YEAR-BY-YEAR POINT STANDINGS|

 The new simplified point structure – introduced in 2007 – features an “inverted” point’s format, with car counts affecting the amount of points a competitor receives.
-Points are awarded in ascending order with the last place car receiving two points, next-to-last receiving four and then up through the field in two point increments – up to a maximum 20 cars.
-In addition, the race winner receives an additional five (5) bonus points.
-(For example, the feature winner in a 10-car field will receive 20 NASCAR points, while the feature winner in a 20-car field would receive 45.)
-Competitors will count their 18 highest point finishes through Sept.
-18, 2011.
+Points are awarded in ascending order with the last place car receiving two points, next-to-last receiving four and then up through the field in two point increments – up to a maximum 18 cars.
+In addition, the race winner receives three (3) bonus points a win, with an additional two more points available if the driver starts 10th or lower.

 In addition, drivers will be competing to put their name on the handcrafted trophy commissioned by NASCAR to honor the national champion.
 The perpetual trophy, which was introduced in 2007, is over 3 feet tall and 84 pounds, and displays the names of all the previous national champions on nickel silver sub-base plates.